-The average total phosphorus (TP) concentration for Wabamun Lake was 27 $\mu$ g/L (Table 2), falling into the mesotrophic, or moderately productive trophic classification.
-Detected TP was lowest in June at 19 $\mu$ g/L, and peaked at 34 $\mu$ g/L in September (Figure 1).
+The average total phosphorus (TP) concentration for Wabamun Lake was 45 μ g/L (Table 2), falling into the eutrophic, or highly productive trophic classification.
+This is the highest average TP for Wabamun Lake on record (Table 2).
+Detected TP was lowest in June at 16 μ g/L, and peaked at 80 μ g/L in August, which is also the highest single sampling value of TP on record (Figure 6).
+Considering the high TP value in August, along with the low TP value in June, 2020 also represents the year with the greatest TP variability on record.

-Average chlorophyll- $\alpha$ concentration in 2019 was 11.1 μg/L (Table 2), falling into the eutrophic, or productive trophic classification.
-Chlorophyll- $\alpha$ was lowest in June at 4.4 μg/L and peaked at 15.9 μg/L in September.
-Blooms of Gleotrichia spp.
-And Aphanizomenon spp. were noted during the August and September samplings.
-On August 16th, Alberta Health Services issued a blue-green algae advisory at Wabamun Lake.
+Average chlorophyll-a concentration in 2019 was 11.17 μ g/L (Table 2), falling into the eutrophic, or highly productive trophic classification.
+Chlorophyll-a was lowest in June at 2.9 μ g/L and peaked at 19.1 μ g/L in September.
+Blooms of Gleotrichia spp. were observed as early as the July sampling.

-The average TKN concentration was 0.9 mg/L (Table 2) with concentrations peaking in September.
+The average TKN concentration was 1.0 mg/L (Table 2) with concentrations peaking in September (Figure 1).